Wenbox/simple_kvstore/README.md

 I decide to choose the append only file solution, but I did not implement the periodic clean up.
 Which means, the backup file will increase unlimited.
 ### Client
-The client reades and writes to socket both synchronously.
+The client reads and writes to socket both synchronously.
 The response message to the SCAN request can have a big size, so a loop is necessary until the last byte arrives.